pic

 SVector Type and Its Mutable Variant

-Similar to tuples, SVectors are immutable, meaning that its elements can't be added, removed, or modified.
-Nevertheless, when mutable collections are needed, the package StaticArrays provides a variant given by the type MVector.
-The creation of MVector instances and their slices follow the same syntax as SVectors, with the only difference being the substitution of the function Svector with MVector.
+Similar to tuples, SVectors are immutable, meaning that their elements can't be added, removed, or modified.
+To accommodate mutable collections, the package StaticArrays also provides a variant given by the type MVector.
+The creation of MVector instances and their slices follow the same syntax as SVectors, with the only difference being the substitution of the function SVector with MVector.
 This is illustrated below.

 x = [1,2,3]